Aleurites moluccanus

-Aleurites moluccanus, the candlenut, is a flowering tree in the spurge family, Euphorbiaceae, also known as candleberry, Indian walnut, kemiri, varnish tree, nuez de la India, buah keras, godou, kukui nut tree, and rata kekuna.
+Aleurites moluccanus, commonly known as candlenut, Indian walnut or, in Hawaii, kukui, is a tree in the spurge family Euphorbiaceae.
+It grows to about 30 m tall and produces drupe fruit.

+First described by Carl Linnaeus in 1753, the species' origin is unclear due to its spread by humans, but it can be found in many tropical rainforests and gallery forests.
+Various parts of the plant have regional or cultural uses.

 Description

-The candlenut grows to a height of up to 30 m, with wide spreading or pendulous branches.
+The candlenut tree grows to a height of up to 30 m, with wide spreading or pendulous branches.
 The leaves are pale green, simple, and ovate or heart-shaped on mature shoots, but may be three-, five-, or seven-lobed on saplings.
 They are up to 20 cm long and 13 cm wide and young leaves are densely clothed in rusty or cream stellate hairs.
 Petioles measure up to 12.5 cm long and stipules about 5 mm.